moroz/moroz.dev/content/blog/deploy-phoenix-on-windows-server-2019.md

 By default, a Phoenix application comes with a `config/prod.secret.exs` file.
 You may want to delete this file and the code that imports its settings from inside `config/prod.exs`.

+### Runtime configuration and secrets

 Create an empty file at `config/runtime.exs`.
 When building a release, Mix will recongize the file and enable the release to use a `release.exs` file for start-up configuration.
+This may require you to have Elixir installed on your deployment machine.

+### Automatically run migrations

+You can add a simple `Task` to run Ecto migrations on startup:

 Migrator: